Developer Guide

 The count command allows the user to count the number of patients stored in checkUp.
 It also returns a list of long-term

 medications and how many patients are taking them.
-The count command is facilitated by the CountCommand
+The count command is facilitated by the CountCommand class.

 Implementation